Influence and Social Skills

 Use this conversation checklist:

-- 1. What does this person care about?
+- 1. What does this person care about right now?

 - 2. What can I sincerely appreciate?